richabh456/freeCodeCamp/guide/english/algorithms/backtracking-algorithms/index.md

 # Backtracking Algorithms

-Backtracking is a general algorithm for finding all (or some) solutions to some computational problems, notably constraint satisfaction problems, that incrementally builds candidates to the solutions, and abandons each partial candidate *("backtracks")* as soon as it determines that the candidate cannot possibly be completed to a valid solution.
+Backtracking is a general algorithm for finding all (or some) solutions to some computational problems, notably constraint satisfaction problems, that incrementally build candidates to the solutions, and abandons each partial candidate *("backtracks")* as soon as it determines that the candidate cannot possibly be completed to a valid solution.

 Application of Backtracking